AGRINFO AGRINFO logo

 New additions for aquaculture (fish)

-Other countries also covered by the draft Regulation that are outside the remit of the AGRINFO programme are not included in this summary.
+Other countries also covered by the Regulation that are outside the remit of the AGRINFO programme are not included in this summary.

 Why?

 The EU updates its list of authorised non-EU countries once or twice a year.
-Authorised countries must have food safety systems and residue control plans (for pesticides, contaminants, and veterinary medicines) that are at least equivalent to and as strict as those within the EU .
+Authorised countries must have food safety systems and residue control plans (for pesticides, contaminants, and veterinary medicines) that are at least equivalent to and as strict as those within the EU.

 To remain approved, non-EU countries must send their updated residue control plan for each animal product category every year by 31 March.